pdvrieze/xmlutil/README.md

 ### Add repository
 The project's maven access is hosted on OSS Sonatype (and available from Maven Central).

-Unfortunately, there is an issue with multiplatform-multisubproject setups for bintray.
-In the future a reorganization will be needed.
-For now add the repository to the build file:
-Releases can be added from:
+Releases can be added from maven central or:
 ```groovy
 repositories {
 	maven {